Helene Moltke-Leth

-Helene Moltke-Leth (born 1973 in Copenhagen) is a Danish film director, artist and former DJ working across film, photography, sound, music and fine art.
-She graduated from The National Film School of Denmark in 2005 and has received twelve international film awards.
-Her work has been shown at museums and international film, art and poetry festivals including Tokyo Photographic Art Museum, Ann Arbor Film Festival, Berkshire International Film Festival, Copenhagen International Documentary Film Festival and Odense International Film Festival.
-She also serves as a jury member for a film festivals.
+Helene Moltke-Leth (born 1973) is a Danish film director, artist, and DJ, working across film, photography, sound, music and fine art.
+Her work has been shown at many galleries, museums and international film, art, and poetry festivals, and she has received international film awards.
+She is especially known for her films Running Through Life (2015) and I C (2022).

-Life and career
+Early life

 Helene Moltke-Leth was born in 1973 in Copenhagen, Denmark.

+Career

+Moltke-Leth has become known as a film director, artist, and DJ, working across film, photography, sound, music and fine art.

 In the 1990s, she worked as a DJ, radio and TV presenter for The Danish Broadcasting Corporation and TV2 Denmark, hosting the music programs P3 GO!, Uland and Puls.
 She interviewed electronic DJs and artists such as Underworld, Prodigy, The Chemical Brothers, Moby, DJ Sneak, Kenny Larkin, David Holmes, Matthew Herbert, Patrick Pulsinger and Erdem Tunika.
-In 1996 she co-founded the nightclub Klub Vega, and she is recognized as being one of Denmark's first electronic female DJs and a prominent figure in the early rise of the electronic music scene.
+In 1996 she co-founded the nightclub Klub Vega.

-In 2005 she graduated from The National Film School of Denmark.
+In 2005 she graduated from National Film School of Denmark.

-Her work within music and poetry includes the documentary 'Underworld' about the British electronic music group's Beaucoup Fish tour, and the documentary ”Roskilde,” which she co-directed with Ulrik Wivel.
+Her work within music and poetry includes the documentary Underworld about the British electronic music group Underworld's Beaucoup Fish tour, and the documentary about Roskilde Festival, titled Roskilde, which she co-directed with Ulrik Wivel.
 Her music documentary ”Same Old Song” follows three Danish musicians, Tue Track, Mikkel Hess and Joy Morgan, who created a love song while exploring what it meant to be single at the start of the millennium.

-In 2006 she made 5 short poetry films with Danish poets Mette Moestrup, Maja Lee Langvad, Hans Lucht, Marie Mamonia og Lasse Thorning which was broadcast on The Danish Broadcasting Corporation and presented at several Nordic film festivals.
-In 2007, she received the Best Short Fiction Award at Odense international Film Festival for the short poetry film ”Sporenstregs" featuring Danish poet Lasse Thorning.
-Her short poetry film ”Beyond Words” received the Special Merits at the Faces of Wisdom Short Film Competition in 2014.
-The film included a poem by Else Beyer Knuth-Winterfeldt.
-In 2016, she created the short poetry film ”Running Through Life.”
-It received six international awards in Asia, USA and Europe including Best Short Award (Minister's Award, the Ministry of Environment) and the J-WAVE Award, at Short Shorts Film Festival & Asia, Japan, 2016 and The Next Great Filmmaker Award, at Berkshire International Film Festival, in 2017.
-The short film ”Running Through Life” was also shown at the opening of the sustainability conference Copenhagen Fashion Summit in 2016.
+In 2006 she made five short poetry films with Danish poets Mette Moestrup, Maja Lee Langvad, Hans Lucht, Marie Mamonia, and Lasse Thorning, which was broadcast on The Danish Broadcasting Corporation and presented at several Nordic film festivals.

+In 2007, she received the Best Short Fiction Award at Odense international Film Festival for the short poetry film Sporenstregs featuring Danish poet Lasse Thorning.

+Her short poetry film Beyond Words received the Special Merit award at the Faces of Wisdom Short Film Competition in 2014.

+In 2015, she created the short poetry film Running Through Life.
+It received six international awards in Asia, the US, and Europe, including Best Short Award (Minister's Award, the Ministry of Environment) and the J-WAVE Award at Short Shorts Film Festival & Asia, Japan, 2016, and the Next Great Filmmaker Award at Berkshire International Film Festival in 2017.
+Running Through Life was also shown at the opening of the sustainability conference Copenhagen Fashion Summit in 2016.
 The film was a meditation on the limitations of modern society.

-In 2022, her short climate art film ‘I C’ received the Best Experimental Film Award at Manchester Film Festival.
+In 2022, her short climate art film I C received the Best Experimental Film Award at Manchester Film Festival.
 She was in 2022 jury member for the 60Seconds Festival, celebrating silent artistic films in public spaces.